SophZoe/Genetic_Algorithm/README.md

 ## Global variables and Settings
 The simulation uses a set of constants to define the behavior and environment of the agents:

-ENERGYCOSTS_MOVEMENT: the energy cost of moving an agent.
+- ENERGYCOSTS_MOVEMENT: the energy cost of moving an agent.
-ENERGYCOSTS_REPRODUCTION: The energy costs for reproduction.
+- ENERGYCOSTS_REPRODUCTION: The energy costs for reproduction.
-START_ENERGY: The starting energy of an agent.
+- START_ENERGY: The starting energy of an agent.
-WIDTH, HEIGHT: The dimensions of the board.
+- WIDTH, HEIGHT: The dimensions of the board.
-NUMBER_AGENTS: The initial number of agents.
+- NUMBER_AGENTS: The initial number of agents.
-ROUNDS: The number of simulation rounds.
+- ROUNDS: The number of simulation rounds.
-ENERGY_FOOD: The amount of energy provided by the food consumed.
+- ENERGY_FOOD: The amount of energy provided by the food consumed.
-FOOD_PERCENTAGE_BEGINNING: Percentage of randomly placed food at the beginning of the simulation.
+- FOOD_PERCENTAGE_BEGINNING: Percentage of randomly placed food at the beginning of the simulation.
-ADDITIONAL_FOOD_PERCENTAGE: The amount of additional food (in percentage) that is added in each new round.
+- ADDITIONAL_FOOD_PERCENTAGE: The amount of additional food (in percentage) that is added in each new round.
-SICKNESS_DURATION = ROUNDS: Sets the length of the immobilisation of the agents after they have eaten the poisonous food.
+- SICKNESS_DURATION = ROUNDS: Sets the length of the immobilisation of the agents after they have eaten the poisonous food.

 ## Types of food
-There have been a dictionary with 7 types of food created.
-Those foods are differentiated according to the 3 parameters, which are:
+A dictionary of 7 types of food has been created.
+These foods are differentiated according to 3 parameters, namely:
 - **"Energy"** : The energy score that every agent wins after consuming a specific food type.
 Attention: the energy is not credited to agents right after they reach the same board field where the food lies but only after the "consumption_time" has been calculated based on the "Metabolism" rate.
 -  **"consumption time"** is calculated by dividing the food's base "consumption time" by the agent's "Metabolism" value and has been introdused to gather information to what extent biologically determined attributes can benefit or impair the agents chances of survival.
 - "disease_risk": first three food types are non-poisonous and thus have the "disease_risk" = 0.
 The food types from 5 to 7 have the increasing rate of poisoning effect that results in immobilising the agent for 1 round.